openresty/lua-resty-memcached/README.markdown

 Inserts an entry into memcached if and only if the key does not exist.

+The `value` argument could also be a Lua table holding multiple Lua strings that are supposed to be concatenated as a whole (without any delimiters).
+For example,

+    memc:add("dog", {"a ", {"kind of"}, " animal"})

+is functionally equivalent to

+    memc:add("dog", "a kind of animal")

+but the former form can eliminate string concatenation operations on the Lua land and could be a little faster.

 The `exptime` parameter is optional, defaults to `0`.

 The `flags` parameter is optional, defaults to `0`.